Canonical Correlation Forests: Canonical Correlation Forests

+As should hopefully be clear by now, each tree in a CCF is trained independently using the full dataset.
+The tree training process, \textsc{GrowTree}, is self similar, starting at the root node with the full dataset.
+At each call it selects an optimal split for a set of generated candidates (lines~\ref{growTree:line:subspace1} to~\ref{growTree:line:optgain}); decides whether to assign the current node as a leaf or discriminant node (line~\ref{growTree:line:bLeaf}); and then if the node is assigned as a decision node, it recursively calls \textsc{GrowTree} again (with appropriate partitions of the data) to produce sub-trees for each of the newly generated child nodes (lines~\ref{growTree:line:child1} to~\ref{growTree:line:lastrecurse}).
+The training process is complete once all generated branches have terminated as leaf nodes.

+The process for deciding whether to assign a node as a leaf node or a decision node is straightforward - the node is assigned to be a leaf if no split is beneficial (as per the split gain discussed later) or if a stopping criterion is met (see Section~\ref{sec:param}).
+Otherwise it becomes a decision node.
+The key part of the algorithm is therefore the process for selecting the split, namely selecting the features used for splitting $\delta_j$, the projection vector $\phi_j$, and the split point $s_j$.
+This can be further broken down into generating a set of candidate splits and selecting the optimal split from this candidate set.

+As in RFs, the process of generating the set of candidate splits for CCFs starts by randomly sampling, $\delta_j$, the subset of the features to consider at that node (lines~\ref{growTree:line:subspace1} and~\ref{growTree:line:subspace2} of Algorithm~\ref{alg:growTree}).
+This corresponds to sampling $\lambda$ features without replacement from all of those present.
+For RFs, the set of candidate splits comprises of all unique axis-aligned splits using these features.
+For CCFs the candidate splits will be hyperplane splits implied by the possible axis-aligned splits in a projected space $X \Phi$.
+To calculate $\Phi$, we first take a bootstrap sample of the local data at the node $\{\mathcal{X}',\mathcal{Y}'\}$ (line~\ref{growTree:line:boot} of Algorithm~\ref{alg:growTree}).
+Using this bootstrap sample we then carry out a CCA between the features and the outputs (line~\ref{growTree:line:cca} of Algorithm~\ref{alg:growTree})

+where $\Phi$ and $\Omega$ are the canonical coefficients corresponding to $\mathcal{X}'$ and $\mathcal{Y}'$ respectively.
+We note that $\Omega$ is not directly used by the algorithm.
+Our set of candidate splits is now the unique axis-aligned splits in the projection of the \emph{original} input features into the canonical component space, namely (line~\ref{growTree:line:cca} of Algorithm~\ref{alg:growTree})

-where $\Phi$ are the canonical coefficients corresponding to $X$.
-For node $j$, the split projection vector $\phi_j$ is taken as the column of $\Phi$ for which the best split occurred during training and $s_j$ as the corresponding best split point in $X \phi_j$.
-Finding the best such pair corresponds to function $\Call{FindBestSplit}{\cdot}$ in Algorithm \ref{alg:growTree}, which returns the index of the projection giving the best split $\xi$, the corresponding split point $s_j$ and the respective value of split criterion relative to if the node were a leaf, denoted $\mathrm{gain}$.
-Note that the CCA is only required during the training phase with the splitting rule \eqref{eq:partitioning} used directly for out of sample prediction.
+remembering that $\omega_j$ is the index of data points present at node $j$.
+Choosing a split in the space of $U$ implies a hyperplane split in the space of $X$, given by the projection $\phi_j$, corresponding to one of the columns of $\Phi$, and the split point $s_j$ in the projected space.
+Note that CCA is only required during the training phase with the splitting rule \eqref{eq:partitioning} used directly for out of sample prediction.